yashdeep01/Locality-Sensitive-Hashing/README.md

 # Locality-Sensitive-Hashing

 ## Introduction
-This is an implementation of LSH, a popular IR algorithm to bunch similar items together.
+This is an implementation of LSH, a popular IR algorithm to bunch similar items together from a large dataset.

 ## Dataset
 I used a corpus of news articles of the period 2016-17 from kaggle.
 It consists of 20,000+ news articles from esteemed international dailies like NYT, The Guardian, CNN, etc.